 There are three other pedestrian and biking bridges in Little Rock that you will want to check out!
 There are the Clinton Presidential Park Bridge, Two Rivers Bridge, and the Junction Pedestrian Bridge.

-Tour Moss Mountain Farm
+Take a Tour of Moss Mountain Farm

 Many people come into Little Rock from other states just for this activity.
 We attended a lunch tour at Moss Mountain Farm recently and people were there from all over the US!